Article/Mention

 April 30, 2020

-Haynes and Boone, LLP Partners Mike Freeman and Brent Shultz talked with Business Insider about the effects of plunging oil and gas prices and the COVID-19 pandemic on private equity firms, which helped propel the U.S. to energy dominance.
+Haynes Boone Partners Mike Freeman and Brent Shultz talked with Business Insider about the effects of plunging oil and gas prices and the COVID-19 pandemic on private equity firms, which helped propel the U.S. to energy dominance.

 Here is an excerpt: